sulingjie/sulingjie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Su Lingjie(苏凌杰), a master student in the second year. from the State Key Laboratory of Intelligent Manufacturing in Huazhong University of Science and Technology (HUST). supervised by Prof. WL Li.
+I am Su Lingjie(苏凌杰), a master student in the second year. from the State Key Laboratory of Intelligent Manufacturing in Huazhong University of Science and Technology (HUST). supervised by Prof. WenLong Li.
 Before this, I obtained bachlor degree in School of Mechanical Science and Engineering in HUST.
 My research focuses on point cloud registration, surface reconstruction, and mesh denoising.
 The research topics provide the high quality data for robotic measurement and inspection.

 you can find my CV [here](../assets/CV.pdf).